Mein Kampf: Contemporary observations

 Mein Kampf, in essence, lays out the ideological program Hitler established for the Holocaust, by identifying the Jews and "Bolsheviks" as racially and ideologically inferior and threatening, and "Aryans" and National Socialists as racially superior and politically progressive.
-Hitler's revolutionary goals included expulsion of the Jews from Greater Germany and the unification of German peoples into one Greater Germany.
+Hitler's revolutionary goals included expulsion of the Jews, and the unification of German peoples into one Greater Germany.
 Hitler desired to restore German lands to their greatest historical extent, real or imagined.

 Due to its racist content and the historical effect of Nazism upon Europe during World War II and the Holocaust, it is considered a highly controversial book.
 Criticism has not come solely from opponents of Nazism.
-Italian Fascist dictator and Nazi ally Benito Mussolini was also critical of the book, saying that it was "a boring tome that I have never been able to read" and remarking that Hitler's beliefs, as expressed in the book, were "little more than commonplace clichés".
+Italian fascist dictator and Nazi ally Benito Mussolini was also critical of the book, saying that it was "a boring tome that I have never been able to read" and remarking that Hitler's beliefs, as expressed in the book, were "little more than commonplace clichés".
+The American literary theorist and philosopher Kenneth Burke wrote a 1939 analysis of the work, The Rhetoric of Hitler's "Battle", pointing out an underlying message of aggressive intent.